 Our Top Picks

-These five formulas meet the standards outlined above for effectiveness in stain removal, thanks to active ingredients that are powerful without heavy chemicals.
-The best carpet stain remover options ahead won’t damage your carpets or your health, and they have also proven their worth in households across the country.
+The following formulas meet the standards outlined above for effectiveness in stain removal, thanks to active ingredients that are powerful without heavy chemicals.

 1. BEST OVERALL: Naturally It’s Clean Carpet Stains & Odors Cleaner

-Naturally It’s Clean is exactly what it claims to be: a non-toxic carpet cleaner, safe for kids, pets, and life in general.
+Naturally It’s Clean is a non-toxic carpet cleaner that’s safe for use in homes with children and pets.
 Powered by plant-based enzymes, Naturally It’s Clean is pH neutral and biodegradable, without VOCs, propellants, or artificial fragrances.
-The light lemon scent comes from an essential oil and the odor-eliminating formula breaks down stains and smells into their basic elements, erasing spots without discoloration or heavy scents.
+The light lemon scent comes from an essential oil and the odor-eliminating formula breaks down stains and smells into their basic elements, helping erase spots without discoloring the carpet or leaving behind a heavy scent.
 The application is simple: shake, then spray generously on the target surface.
 Allow it to soak for a few minutes, then wipe clean or scrub with a sponge for stubborn stains.
 Repeat as needed.

 2. BEST FOR GREASE SPOTS: Folex Instant Carpet Spot Remover

-A favorite with experts and customers alike, Folex is a spot remover extraordinaire.
-The brand promises instant results (no rinsing or vacuuming).
-This non-toxic formula contains no irritating VOCs, CFCs, heavy scents, or petroleum byproducts, so it won’t irritate your skin, eyes, or lungs.
-The active ingredient is a water-based surfactant that lifts dirt and grease with ease.
+Folex is a spot remover extraordinaire.
+This non-toxic formula contains no irritating VOCs, CFCs, heavy scents, or petroleum byproducts, and the active ingredient—a water-based surfactant—can lift both dirt and grease.
 Folex is safe to use around children and pets as long as it is applied as directed.
-Folex claims it is also safe for any colorfast carpets and upholstery that can be dampened with water.
-Spray on and watch Folex dissolve stains before your eyes.
+Likewise, this spray-on cleaner is safe for colorfast carpets and upholstery that can be dampened with water.

 3. BEST FOR WINE STAINS: Chateau Spill Red Wine Stain Remover Spray

-Chateau Spill Red Wine Stain Remover has harnessed the power of science to rid your carpet of wine stains and more.
-This spray contains biodegradable surfactants that lift stains from carpets and fabrics—without the bleaching properties of peroxide, chlorine, or phosphates.
-Instead, the formula is specially designed to work on dark-colored tannins.
-So if you have a red food or beverage stain, Chateau Spill may be the product for you.
-It is easy to use—just spray, blot, and watch the stain fade away.
+Chateau Spill Red Wine Stain Remover harnesses the power of science to help rid your carpet of wine stains.
+The spray contains biodegradable surfactants—no peroxide, chlorine, or phosphates—and is specially formulated to work on the on dark-colored tannins in red wine.
+It is easy to use—just spray and blot.

 4. BEST FOR PET MESSES: Bissell Professional Stain & Odor

 Bissell’s Professional Stain & Odor Remover is an enzyme-based formula free of heavy metals, phosphates, and dyes.
-Designed for removing especially tough stains—including motor oil, spaghetti sauce, and even blood—the patented, odor-busting technology is perfect for pet messes too.
+Designed for removing tough stains—including motor oil, spaghetti sauce, and even blood—the patented, odor-busting technology is great for pet messes too.
 Be patient and allow the product time to work.
-First, remove as much physical dirt as possible, then spray the stained area.
-Cover with a moist towel and allow 12 to 72 hours to sink in.
-If kept moist, the probiotic enzymes continue to multiply and clean the soiled area completely.
+After spraying the stained area, cover it with a moist towel and allow 12 to 72 hours for it to sink in.

-5. MOST ECO-FRIENDLY: Puracy Professional Carpet Cleaner Machine Detergent
+5. ALSO CONSIDER: Puracy Professional Carpet Cleaner Machine Detergent

 Puracy’s concentrated liquid is derived from 99.5 percent natural ingredients, including grapefruit essential oil and zinc ricinoleate, a natural mineral-based odor remover.
-This carpet shampoo will clean and deodorize most carpets, upholstery, and other washable surfaces thoroughly—without heavy chemicals.
-The formula is free of sulfates, phosphates, animal by-products, chlorine, bleach, dyes, petrochemicals, caustics, perfumes, and optical brighteners.
-And while it is labeled a “carpet shampoo,” Puracy can be used as a spot treatment as well.
+The product, designed for use with a carpet-cleaning machine, cleans and deodorizes most carpets.
+The formula is free of sulfates, phosphates, animal byproducts, chlorine, bleach, dyes, petrochemicals, caustics, perfumes, and optical brighteners.
 Best of all, this gentle yet tough formula is safe for your kids and pets to come into contact with.
-Just dilute and apply according to product instructions, then breathe a sigh of relief.